 - Eat in 15 minutes: Make a salad with your favorite vinaigrette–or try making Deborah Madison’s Meyer Lemon and Shallot Vinaigrette.
 Just be sure not to overdress so your lettuce leaves stay crisp and delicious.

 - Eat in 30 minutes: Craving restaurant-food?
 Try this copycat recipe for PF Changs’ chicken lettuce wraps.

-Salad greens: Unlike the heartier salad spinach and salad kale, salad greens are the most tender of greens.
+Spring Salad Mix: Unlike the heartier salad spinach and salad kale, salad greens are the most tender of greens.
 Dress gently with your hands–and don’t overdress or you’ll end up with a soggy salad.

 - Eat in 5 minutes: Squeeze fresh lemon juice over a bowl of salad greens and make sure each leaf is coated in juice.
 Sprinkle flaky sea salt (like Maldon sea salt), a grind of black pepper, and a drizzle of good olive oil over the leaves.
 Adjust seasonings to taste.
 (This is the same suggestion I gave for arugula and Asian greens, but those spicier greens are so different than baby salad greens that you end up with a different dish.)